mibrahim41/InDecision/index.md

 ![vote](vote.jpg)

 This project examines claims made by presidential candidates about factors that impact Americans' daily lives.
-The goal of this project is to provide voters with a clear, data-driven understanding of key political issues: student loan debt, economic health, abortion, and immigration.
+The goal of this project is to provide voters with a clear, data-driven understanding of key political issues: student loan debt, economic health, immigration, and crime.
 Through narrative visualizations, we aim to help voters make informed decisions based on facts and trends, rather than rhetoric alone.

 # Topics

 1. Student Loans
 2. Economy
-3. Immigration & Abortion
+3. Immigration & Crime

 # Student Loans